07akioni/treemate/README.md

 #### `createIndexGetter(flattenedNodes)`

-Create an index getter from the flattenedNodes.
+Create an index getter from the `flattenedNodes`.

 ```ts
 import { createIndexGetter } from 'treemate'